ShipStation can send two types of customer notification emails to your customers:

 Use ShipStation's Branded Tracking Page to keep your customer engaged with your brand even after shipping the order.

 Shipment and delivery notifications are turned off by default in ShipStation since you may already be using your selling channel's shipment notification feature.
-Should you choose to use the ShipStation customer notifications feature, ShipStation will include a tag in the marketplace notification to let it know ShipStation has sent an email to the customer, thus preventing your customer from receiving multiple notifications.
+Should you choose to use the ShipStation customer notifications feature, ShipStation will tell your selling channel not to send a notification to your customer, thus preventing your customer from receiving multiple notifications.

 Amazon, Walmart, and Rakuten do not allow third-party apps like ShipStation to send email notifications directly to customers.
 For these selling channels, the email notification options will not be present in the store's Notifications settings.